 After graduating high school I attended the Art Centre and Bealart programs in Toronto and London, Ontario, respectively.
 Both schools offered excellent general art programs and instruction.
 I also met some amazing students and teachers who influenced me more than they know.
 Also, while I was in Toronto, I saw my first Van Gogh in real life.
 It made a huge impact on me.

 Then I pursued freelance work while holding down regular jobs.
-I drew portraits, buildings, product brochures, logos, signs, etc. I quickly found out that although these jobs could be an exciting challenge they were creatively and financially unrewarding.
+I drew portraits, buildings, product brochures, logos, signs, etc. I quickly found out that although these jobs could be an exciting challenge they weren’t always creatively and financially rewarding.

 I ended up taking a full-time job in the publishing industry and married my wonderful wife.
 Creating art slipped from my thoughts as I focused on raising a family and making a living.

-At this point in my life I find the creative spark has returned and grown stronger.
-Creating art is a daily part of my life and I am very grateful for it.
+Over the past few years the creative spark has returned and grown stronger.
+Creating art is a regular part of my life now and I am very grateful for it.
 I can’t imagine living any other way.